 Step 5: Approval

-The Working Group (and/or Technical Plenary) shall determine that work on a draft deliverable is complete, and Agree upon a final draft.
-The final draft is proposed to the Technical Plenary for Approval.
+The Working Group (and/or Technical Plenary) shall determine that work on a draft deliverable is complete, and Agree upon a final draft. .
+The final draft shall include a pre-processing review, including checks of:

+spelling;

+formatting;

+reference alignment;

+abbreviations;

+acronyms;

+editable figures;

+normative word use; and,

+template version;

+conducted with the assistance of the Secretariat if available.
+The reviewed final draft is uploaded to the oneM2M Portal Work Programme area as a new version, and as a contribution to the oneM2M Portal Technical Plenary document area, and proposed to the Technical Plenary for Approval.

 Upon receipt of an Agreed final draft deliverable, the Technical Plenary confirms the deliverable status and approves it according to the TP decision process in WPD [2] Article 17.
 If the final draft deliverable was not available on the oneM2M portal for review by the Technical Plenary contribution deadline, the Technical Plenary approval shall be provisional, and there will be 14 day review period after Technical Plenary close in which corrections may be made, and then the final draft Deliverable shall be declared Approved.

-The Approved Deliverable shall be forwarded to the oneM2M secretariat for post-processing.
+The Approved Deliverable shall be forwarded to the oneM2M secretariat for post-processing, including verification of the currently approved cover page text and graphics, oneM2M copyright, and disclaimer language.
+The approved deliverable is uploaded to the oneM2M Portal Work Programme area as a final Approved version.
+Approved deliverables may be Ratified as described in Step 7.

 Step 6: Changes to a TP approved deliverable